Music

 3 weeks

 Vocal Music Set Works • Explore these pieces by using the students’ knowledge and understanding of musical elements, musical contexts and musical language to make critical judgements about the music.
-Once each piece has been studied comparative and evaluative skills can be practiced between the two.4 weeks
+Once each piece has been studied comparative and evaluative skills can be practised between the two.
+4 weeks

-Free composition Exercises • Discuss possible routes into free composition
+Free composition Excersises • Discuss possible routes into free composition

 based on KS3 experiences